Stories by Storie

 When it comes to Christmas, Santa Claus gets most of the credit, but we know that he gets a lot of help from his elves.
 Here are some great books about elves to share with your kids.
 I hope you'll find a new book your kids will love!

-You can click on any of the covers below to learn more about each book or find all of these elf picture books on my Amazon page.
+You can click on any of the titles below to learn more about each book or find all of these elf picture books on my Amazon page.
 I know that Scholastic often has great deals on these books during the holiday season, too!

 we are a participant in the amazon services llc associates program, an affiliate advertising program designed to provide a means for us to earn fees by linking to amazon.com and affiliated sites.